 - Bachelor of Business Administration (BBA) in Human Resources

 Residents can also find online options for their education that allow for more flexible scheduling.
-A bachelor’s degree in Human Resources Management or a related field such as Management Finance or Administrative Assisting will start with introductory lower-division courses and progress to upper-division topics that will be covered in-depth:
+A bachelor’s degree in human resources management or a related field like business administration will start with introductory lower-division courses and progress to upper-division topics that will be covered in-depth:

 - Principles of financial accounting